Brown Creeper: Hearing Before Seeing

 Are Brown Creepers Rare?

-The Brown Creeper is a common bird species in North America, with a population of greater than 9 million individuals.
+Even though they're difficult to locate, the Brown Creeper is a common bird species with a population of greater than 9 million individuals.

 According to the North American Breeding Bird Survey, the population has remained stable over the past few decades.